I come to you with only karate, empty hands.

 Kenpo is a unique and versatile martial art – a self-defense system that utilizes traditional and modern training methods.
 The Kenpo practitioner uses the rounded fluid motions of Chinese martial arts and the hard linear strikes of Japanese Karate to create self-defense techniques, form exercises and free-fighting combinations.

 Based on four basic principles of physics: torque, back-up mass, borrowed force, and marriage of gravity, Kenpo allows even the smallest person to achieve maximum effectiveness by employing proper body mechanics.

 David A. Garcia, Jr.

 My first exposure to the martial arts was watching movies growing up.
 I ran around the house with a fake ninja sword tucked into my shirt and ninja mask on … or I was the Karate Kid.
 But in those days martial arts were magic to me, something only people in movies or who were fortunate enough to live next to Mr. Miyagi could ever actually do.

-When I was 12 years old my sister began dating my future brother-in-law (Gary Berna), and he was a martial artist who had studied Hwa Rang Do and was studying Kenpo Karate.
-Gary would show me a simple lock or a cool kick and I can’t express how awesome it was to me at the time; I was hooked.
-When I was 14 years old my mother signed me up for lessons at Sifu J.R.
-Diaz’s Kenpo Karate School in Lemoore, Ca. I could not get enough mat time.
-I would get to the school as early as I could and I would practice on the back of the mat for hours.
+When I was 12 years old I met my future brother in-law, Gary Berna, who was an amazing martial artist with a background in Hwa Rang Do and Kenpo Karate.
+Gary would show me a technique or a jump spinning kick and I can’t express how awesome it was to me at the time; I was hooked.
+When I was 14 years old, with Gary’s help, my mother signed me up for lessons at J.R.
+Diaz’s Kenpo Karate School in Lemoore, Ca. At that time I would get to the school as early as I could after school and I would practice on the back of the mat for hours.
 There was an awesome group of young martial artists ahead of me and I wanted to move like them, do Kenpo as well as them, and fight as tough as they did; put simply I wanted to be one of them and that was my goal.

 Jakki (Schuster) Garcia